On a connection between total positivity and Bernoulli stopping problems: Applications

 For the generalisation of the previous problem, the \( \ell \)th-to-\( m \)th last-success problem with a finite number of trials, the threshold rule is expressed in terms of a ratio of elementary symmetric polynomials (multiplicative odds).
 Its optimality is established by Theorem 2 in \cite{MatsuiAno}.
 We extend their result to the infinite case, following the same approach as before.

-\begin{thm} Consider the {$\ell$th-to-$m$th last success} stopping problem in an infinite sequence of independent Bernoulli trials.
-Suppose the success profile $p \coloneqq (p_1, p_2, \ldots)$ satisfies the condition $\sum_k p_k < \infty$, and a zero payoff is awarded for never stopping.
-An optimal rule exists, and the strategy is to stop at the first success, if any, occurring on or after index $l_*$, where
+\begin{thm} Consider the {$\ell$th-to-$m$th last-success} problem in an infinite sequence of independent Bernoulli trials.
+Suppose $\sum_k p_k < \infty$ and that zero payoff is awarded for never stopping.
+Then, an optimal rule exists, and the strategy is to stop at the first success, if any, occurring on or after index